-Our Mission: “Promoting compassion, empathy and respect for all life through wildlife rehabilitation, ecological teachings, and non-lethal, non-invasive wildlife research.“
+Our Mission: “Promoting compassion, empathy and respect for all life through wildlife rehabilitation, ecological teachings, and wildlife conservation.“

 The Wildlife Center of the North Coast (WCNC) is a registered 501(c)3 non-profit organization based in Astoria, Oregon.
 We rescue and rehabilitate injured, sick, orphaned and displaced native wildlife with the goal of releasing healthy, strong creatures back into their appropriate habitat.
 We operate under permits issued by the Oregon Department of Fish & Wildlife and the US Fish & Wildlife Service.
 Our licensed rehabber is Executive Director Joshua Saranpaa.